silentshamunc/silentshamcom/site/content/mysteries.md

 title: Mysteries, Puzzles, and Unanswered Questions
 ---

 From [this twitter thread](https://twitter.com/greg_doucette/status/1205912732882677760) of unanswered questions.
-Questions without stated answers are still unanswered.

 #### Which party approached the other to settle?

 #### What communications, if any, did UNC officials/lawyers have with UDC in the days immediately prior to UDC assigning their interest in Silent Sam to SCV?